ndgsghdj/2024-Notes/History/Notes/03-03-Japan_under_Militarist_Rule.md

 ### Eliminating Opposition

-- Individuals who promoted ideas that did not conform to the governmentwre also silenced.
+- Individuals who promoted ideas that did not conform to the government were also silenced.
     - This included individuals with socialist beliefs, such as political leaders, intellectuals and university students.
 They were imprisoned or dismissed from their positions.
 - These individuals were silenced or imprisoned by a special police force in Japan and the military police or the Kempeitai in the Japanese empire.